-Throughout this guide, you will find information about the rights and responsibilities of being a condo unit landlord in Ontario.
-You can use this guide to help you understand how renting out your condominium unit is unique and can help you decide whether renting out your condominium unit is right for you.
+Throughout this guide, you will find information about the rights and responsibilities common to all tenants in Ontario, and additional considerations for those thinking about renting a condominium unit.
+You can use this guide to help you understand how renting a condominium unit is unique and can help you decide whether renting a condominium unit is right for you.